Ifeena/customer-retention-cohort-analysis/README.md

+# Cohort Analysis for Assessing Customer Retention in E-commerce Industry = customer-retention-cohort-analysis

-# customer-retention-cohort-analysis
+# Project Overview
-A comprehensive analysis of customer retention in the e-commerce industry using cohort analysis techniques.
-This project involves exploring customer behavior patterns, visualizing retention trends, and providing actionable insights to improve customer engagement and retention strategies.
+This project focuses on performing cohort analysis to assess customer retention within the e-commerce industry.
+Cohort analysis helps in understanding customer behavior and retention patterns by grouping customers based on their acquisition date and analyzing their behavior over time.